Origin and History

 By January 3, 1760, the regiment had taken position at Weilmünster.
 On January 28, a royal decree confirmed the sentences of the war council.
 The regiment was sent to Metz and then to Ostend where it remained until March 1761.

-In May 1762, the regiment set off from its winter-quarters and went to the Camp of Rees.
+In mid-April 1762, the regiment set off from its winter-quarters and went to the Camp of Rees.
 It then rejoined the Reserve commanded by the Prince de Condé on the Lower Rhine.
+On August 25, the regiment took part in the Engagement of Grüningen, where it was deployed en potence on the right flank.
 It took up its winter-quarters in Wesel.